Prosecco

 -

-2022 Borga Vintage Prosecco BrutA gorgeous new bubbles from Cuisine Magazine's #1 Prosecco producer.
-This vintage version is from the experts at Borga, who have made this classic style from a higher selection of fruit ... read more$24.99 in mixed 6+ or $27.99 per bottle
+2024 Borga Vintage Prosecco BrutA gorgeous bubbles from Cuisine Magazine's #1 Prosecco producer in 2020.
+This vintage version is from the experts at Borga, who made this in a classic style but from a higher selection of fruit ... read more$25.99 in mixed 6+ or $28.99 per bottle